Who We Are

 Susan Krane is a nonprofit consultant with expertise in organizational change, strategic initiatives, capacity building, and financial stabilization.
 She has strong experience with cross-disciplinary approaches to the arts, cultural and social issues, and with catalyzing community partnerships.
 Her deep personal commitment to fostering inclusive civic dialog and social change runs throughout her prior work as a museum director and curator.
 Krane has served as Executive Director of the Working Assumptions Foundation, the San Jose Museum of Art, the Scottsdale Museum of Contemporary Art and the University of Colorado Art Museum.
 She was a curator at the High Museum of Art and the Albright-Knox Art Gallery and a fellow at Walker Art Center.
 Krane has authored numerous publications, organized over 60 major exhibitions, ranging from Flip a Strip (an architectural competition on the adaptive reuse of strip malls) to Your Mind, This Moment: art and the practice of attention.
 She has served on the faculties of SUNY Buffalo, Emory University and the University of Colorado at Boulder.
 She received her BA from Carleton College; MA from Columbia University; and MBA from the University of Colorado.
 She is an associate with ELEVEN+, an international curatorial collective; a volunteer for Chapter 510, a writing center for youth in Oakland; and a poet on the side.

-Brian Singer, Board Member
+Brian Singer, Secretary

 Brian Singer, also known as Someguy, is a San Francisco-based artist whose studio practice and large-scale public projects address a variety of social justice issues.
 With a meticulous rigor and legibility informed by his experience as a graphic designer and visual communicator, Singer’s work invites critical engagement through surprising juxtapositions of media and wordplay.
 Ranging from intimate works on paper to international participatory projects, Singer’s practice is unified by the desire to facilitate unexpected moments of human connection.
 Public project examples include an 84 foot mural at Salesforce Transit Center comprised of almost 2,000 individual stencils reading, “You Are Not Alone;” as well as his “Home Street Home” series of hand painted camouflage sleeping bags.
 The bags are draped over metal barricades throughout San Francisco and intended to be taken by anyone in need.
 Singer is best known for his “1000 Journals Project,” a participatory global art exchange that has been archived in a book, a feature length documentary, and exhibited at the San Francisco Museum of Modern Art and the Skirball Cultural Center in Los Angeles.
 Brian has served on the advisory boards for the San Francisco Arts Commission Gallery, New Langton Arts and AIGA, the professional association for design.
 He currently serves on the SECA Council.